 Sometime in the 16th century a group of Protestant Flemish refugees settled in the part of Haughton Green that became known as Glass House Fold.
 The Hyde Clarke family owned the land upon which they settled and their family seat was just across the river Tame in Hyde.
 These refugees were skilled glassmakers and they quickly founded a local glass-making industry.
 In order to make glass furnaces were built which were fired using the ample supplies of coal that lay just below the ground.
 Accordingly, pit shafts were sunk within the confines of the hamlet (Haughton Colliery) and a drift mine (Dan Wood Drift Mine) was driven into the valley side a short distance to the south.
 References to glassmakers can be found in the registers at Stockport Parish Church between 1605 and 1644, after which there is no further mention.
 In 1696 a list of English glass houses was published and this makes no mention of the hamlet.
 Hence, it is likely that glass making ceased there between 1644 and 1696.
 Nevertheless, coal could still be mined and throughout the 18th century and into the early years of the 19th century the hamlet was a busy mining centre.

 Records of the surnames of glassmakers found in the registers of Stockport Parish Church (St Mary’s in the Marketplace) include: Beacher, Clerke, De Hooke, De Howe, Hartley, Harvey, Pylmey and Shegh.
 It is likely that some of these families initially extracted coal from natural outcrops that occurred in the side of the Tame Valley to fire glass-making furnaces that were in use between 1605 and 1644.
-One such outcrop that is known was worked by the Dan Wood Drift Mine.
+One such coal outcrop that was worked was the Dan Wood Drift Mine.

 Messrs Brown and Clayton were appointed as the lessees of the coal mines at Glass House Fold.
 These were the business partners Thomas Brown and William Clayton and Thomas Brown was also the Surveyor and Resident Engineer for the Proprietors of the Peak Forest Canal Company.